senaite/senaite.instruments/src/senaite/instruments/instruments/perkinelmer/winlab32/winlab32.md

 The file can be XLS, XLSX, or CSV.

-Three colum values are used, which must have the headers below.
+Three column values are used, which must have the headers below.
 Other columns are ignored

     - Sample ID
     - Analyte Name
     - Reported Conc (Calib)

-The interim fields on the calculation will be completed as follows:
+The interim fields on the analysis service (or calculation) will be completed as follows:

     - `reading`: Contains the value from the Analyte Name column for this sample